lars-vc/neovim-config/README.md

 cd ~/.config/nvim/
 git clone https://github.com/lars-vc/neovim-config .
 ```
 Finally run nvim, you will get a lot of errors on startup but this is normal!
 Run:
 ```
 :PlugInstall
 ```
-in Neovim, close and relaunch
+in Neovim, then close and relaunch

 ## Dependencies